alliander-opensource/mixed-reality-franka-emika-control/README.md

 ## Credits
 This project was developed as part of the Master Thesis for my (Koen Bessels) MSc.
 Robotics at the TU Delft.
 The project was supervised by Yke Bauke Eisema (Human Robot Interaction Lab, TU Delft) and Luc Nies (Research Center for Digital Technologies, Alliander).

+This package is an adaption of the original [MRIRAC repository](https://github.com/microsoft/mixed-reality-robot-arm-control-demo/tree/main).
+Created by Matthew Hanlon and supervised by Eric Vollenweider from the ETH Zurich.

 # Trademark Notice
 Trademarks This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party’s policies.